*Updated July 2017*

 A tiny restaurant in a shipping container, but it packs a punch and a half.
 Tess and Elliott run the joint and are both lovely, the food is first rate (they’ve espedcially made a name for themselves with their seasonal pannacottas) and the views of the harbour from the outdoor seating are lush too.

 A relaxed and welcoming restaurant next to the Bearpit, this place may wear its veggie credentials on its sleeve, but by no means does its appeal stretch only to those who avoid animal products.
-The small plates and tartines are bursting with flavour, and the cocktails (usually made using the restaurant’s own infused spirits such as rhubarb vodka) are some of the best this side of the city.
+The small plates are bursting with flavour, and the cocktails are delicious too.

 Bristol’s original Michelin-starred restaurant; the team create some of the country’s most imaginative and playful dishes using a range of techniques.
 The decor is also designed to match the seasonal changes to the menu and give an all-round sensory experience.